Marjorie Sweeting: Career

 Marjorie Sweeting officially retired in 1987 at the age of 67 and spent her last seven years with family, friends, and nature.
 Her title as an accomplished geomorphologist persisted.

 Achievements

 Sweeting contributed largely to the field of karst.
 Her many awards included those of Gill Memorial Prize of the Royal Geographical Society (1955), Certificate of Merit of the National Speleological Society of America (1959), Honorary Member of the Cave Research Foundation of America (1969), and the Busk Medal (1980).

 Sweeting was appointed a C.U.F.
 University Lectureship in 1953.
 She was awarded the distinction of a personal readership in 1977.

-She obtained numerous awards in her lifetime and upon passing had several dedicated in her honour.
-Aaron Wyld won the Marjorie Sweeting award for the best undergraduate geomorphological dissertation.
-His title was, “The hypsometry of glaciated mountain ranges with varying uplift and erosion rates.”
-His work was heavily focused on topography of glacial mountain ranges.
-Similar to Sweeting’s work with landscapes.
-This showcases the long-lasting effect her legacy had in education and on individuals who share a similar passion for earth sciences.